 Buttermilk it what is left when making butter.
 It’s lighter than milk but contains many nutrients.
-Consuming buttermilk is great for your health—its refreshing, nutritious and can be used in smoothies or when baking.
+Buttermilk is refreshing, nutritious and can be used in smoothies or when baking.

-In addition, cultured or fermented buttermilk has many health benefits; it contains natural enzymes, B12, phosphorous, potassium, is high in protein, and an effective source of calcium.
+In addition, fermented buttermilk contains enzymes, B12, phosphorous, potassium, is high in protein and calcium.
 The beneficial bacteria promote a healthy digestive tract.
-Lactose intolerant can often consume buttermilk made from raw milk.

-One of my favorites.
-It has a creamy, very buttery taste and when making it yourself you can make it just the way you love it.
-The tastiest cultured butter is made from raw, unpasteurised cream.
+A definite favorite.
+Fermented butter has a creamy, very buttery taste and when making it yourself you can make it just the way you love it.
+Try making cultured butter from raw cream.

 Lassi is an Asian raw yogurt drink traditionally enjoyed before dinner.
 There are many varieties of lassi, but you should choose the unsweetened kind to avoid excess sugar.
 It is better to add fruit, berries or herbs to enhance the flavor—mango, strawberries, saffron are superb additions.

-When we visited Turkey we had a similar drink called ayran or laban.
-It is yogurt mixed with cold water and sometimes a little salt, very refreshing.
+In Turkey we were offered a similar drink called ayran or laban.
+It is yogurt mixed with cold water and sometimes a little salt, very refreshing in the summer.